yihui/yihui.org/content/pkg-formatR.md

 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 +
     1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1  # comment after a long line
 ## here is a long long long long long long long long
-## long long long long long comment which will be
+## long long long long long comment that may be
 ## wrapped
 ```